kaustubholpadkar/nevolve/README.md

 ## Future enhancement

-- Adding support for NEAT algorithm and its variations which can evolve the weights and the topology of the Neural Network.
+- To add support for NEAT algorithm and its variations which can evolve the weights and the topology of the Neural Network.
-- Introducing some computational optimizations in Neural Network library and Evolutionary Algorithm.
+- To Introduce some computational optimizations in Neural Network library and Evolutionary Algorithm.
-- Introducing few new wrappers for OpenAI Gym and other environments.
+- To Introduce a few new wrappers for OpenAI Gym and other environments.

 ------------------